Last Updated on July 29, 2021 by Nancy Carteron, MD, FACR

-When a female gets a Pap test, she is being screened to make sure that there are no abnormal or precancerous changes in the cells on her cervix.
+When a person with a vulva/vagina gets a Pap test, they are being screened to make sure that there are no abnormal or precancerous changes in the cells on their cervix.
 If the Pap test results show these cell changes, this is usually called cervical dysplasia.
 Other common terms the healthcare provider may use include:

 - Abnormal cell changes

 - CIN (cervical intraepithelial neoplasia)

 - SIL (squamous intraepithelial lesions)

 All of these terms mean similar things – it simply means that abnormalities were found.

 Most of the time, these cell changes are due to HPV.